 Masters students are awarded a Distinction, Merit, or a Pass degree depending on individual course results.
-Normally Masters students take courses to the equivalent of four full units as part of their degree and the marks in all four units are used in the calculation of your classification.
+Normally Masters students take courses to the equivalent of four full units as part of the degree and the marks in all four units are used in the calculation of your classification.

 Details of the various classification schemes are available in the Calendar.

 In addition to the School's MSc classification rules, individual Sub-Boards of Examiners can establish 'local rules' for students whose results profiles fall into the discretionary classification profiles at 5.3.2 and 5.3.4 of the Scheme.
 A list of all of the local rules is available in the School Calendar